brennanbrown/old-blog/_posts/2020-02-06-goal-failure.md

 These don’t seem like big enough problems to put forth the effort to fix them right now, in the present time.
 They feel far more like problems that our future self will fix when they’re larger and actually need to be looked at.

 But of course, the longer we neglect these things, the _more_ difficult it becomes to get back into it.
-There is a sincere experience of **reverse-momentum**, where the barrier to keep going or start over becomes stronger with each passing day.
+There is a sincere experience of <b>reverse-momentum</b>, where the barrier to keep going or start over becomes stronger with each passing day.

 We let an ego of excuses develop a shield of pride from letting us become beginners again.
 Instead abandoning something entirely.
 But _not_ doing is always a bigger failing than _doing a little, badly_.